dvadneau/sorting-QuickSort/README.md

-# QuickSort in JavaScript with basic example.
+# Quick Sort in JavaScript with basic example.

 Based on Java code by Janani Ravi on 11/15/15.